josdem/hugo/content/techtalk/spring/spring_boot_security.md

 </html>
 ```

-The expected behaivour is when a user clicks on the `/message` link it will ask for credentials, in order to do that we need to define our `securityFilterChain` and `userDetailsService`
+The expected behavior is when a user clicks on the `/message` link it will ask for credentials, in order to do that we need to define our `securityFilterChain` and `userDetailsService`

 ```java
 package com.josdem.springboot.security.config;